jfilby/serene-client/README.md

-# structura-client
+# Structura CMS Client

-Structura CMS client
+Structura is a CMS built on NextJS.